Ran-n/config/README.md

 ``cp cnf .cnf``

+There is also the option of going to execute the main script without doing this step.
+If so, the program will create the .cnf file from the cnf one and will prompt the user to indicate first, the language, and then if they want to use a password.

 Once its created you may use the program normally.
 For the first run, use the -i or -s option on rconfig for the inicial setup.